 Link to full article: Digital Commons

-Article Name: Revisiting Refugee Caps: A Legislative Proposal for Executive-Congressional Compromise
+Article Title: Revisiting Refugee Caps: A Legislative Proposal for Executive-Congressional Compromise

 Summary: This paper presents an inherent flaw in the refugee admittance and resettlement system in the United States: the lack of cooperation between the executive and legislative branches.
 The Refugee Act of 1980, which amended the Immigration and Nationality Act (INA), contains unclear wording that fails to specify the role of Congress in consulting with the President’s Cabinet representatives on refugee cap proposals.
 This lack of intergovernmental communication has previously resulted in wild fluctuations of the refugee cap, especially between the terms of Presidents Obama and Trump, and a lack of credibility when it comes to the United States’ stance on today’s refugee crisis.
 To alleviate this structural concern, the author proposes an amendment to the INA: that a refugee cap proposed by the president must be approved by the Committees on the Judiciary in Senate and the House by a two-thirds majority.
 This amendment will help bridge the concerns of the legislative and the executive branches by setting an annual cap that satisfies both humanitarian objectives and national security concerns.